At the start of every new quarter, I highly recommend that you assess what’s working and what isn’t working in your photography business.

 90 days is a long enough time for you to review the impact of any new efforts you’ve been making in a particular aspect of your business.

-For example, perhaps you’ve tried Facebook Ads for the first time or have introduced a new client referral scheme.
+For example, perhaps you’ve tried Reels on Instagram or Facebook Ads for the first time.
+Or, maybe you have introduced a new client referral scheme.
 By reviewing the impact of these after 90 days, you can see whether the change is impacting your bottom line.

 If it is, great, stick with it!
 But if not, then tweak what you’re doing and review again in another 90 days.